kubernetes-sigs/gateway-api/geps/gep-3171/index.md

         // Support: Implementation-specific for any other resource BackendRef BackendObjectReference `json:"backendRef"`

-        // MirrorPercent represents the fraction of requests that should be
+        // MirrorPercent represents the percentage of requests that should be
         // mirrored to BackendRef.
+Its minimum value is 0 (indicating 0% of
+        // requests) and its maximum value is 100 (indicating 100% of requests).
         //
+        // If both MirrorPercent and MirrorFraction are specified, MirrorFraction
+        // will take priority.
+If MirrorPercent is unspecified, it will have a
+        // default value of 100.
+If MirrorFraction is unspecified, it will have
+        // a default value of 100/100.
+This means that if neither field is
-        // If MirrorPercent is not specified, then 100% of requests will be
+        // specified, 100% of requests will be mirrored.
-        // mirrored.
         //
         // +optional
+        // +kubebuilder:default=100
+        // +kubebuilder:validation:Minimum=0
+        // +kubebuilder:validation:Maximum=100
-        MirrorPercent Percentage `json:"mirrorPercent,omitempty"`
+        MirrorPercent int32 `json:"mirrorPercent,omitempty"`

+        // MirrorFraction represents the fraction of requests that should be
+        // mirrored to BackendRef.
+        //
+        // If both MirrorPercent and MirrorFraction are specified, MirrorFraction
+        // will take priority.
+If MirrorPercent is unspecified, it will have a
+        // default value of 100.
+If MirrorFraction is unspecified, it will have
+        // a default value of 100/100.
+This means that if neither field is
+        // specified, 100% of requests will be mirrored.
+        //
+        // +optional
+        MirrorFraction Fraction `json:"mirrorFraction,omitempty"`
 }
 ```